VEELConsulting/ArrowHead-Trading/README.md

 ```

 ^. **Enable GitHub Pages**
-   - Go to your repo → Settings → Pages
+   - Go to the repo → Settings → Pages
    - Source: **Deploy from a branch**
    - Branch: `main` / `/ (root)`
    - Save